whatyouhide/whatyouhide.github.io/content/posts/2020-02-24-sharing-protobuf-schemas-across-services/index.md

 So, for example, our `event_envelope.proto` file would become `event_envelope.pb2.py` once compiled.

-The Git submodule approach worked okay for a while but it presented two main challenges: how to version schemas in an uniform way across languages?
+The Git-submodule approach worked okay for a while, but it presented two main challenges: how to uniformly version schemas across languages?
 How to avoid having every project contain a copy of the Protobuf schemas and having to compile them individually to the host language?

-Lucky for me, one day I was discussing these problems with my friend [Eric][ericmj] from the Elixir team and we figured out a way to only keep the Protobuf schemas in a single place, compile them all in a single place, but use them from different languages all around.
+Lucky for me, one day I was discussing these problems with my friend [Eric][ericmj] from the Elixir team, and we figured out a way to only keep the Protobuf schemas in a single place, compile them all in a single place, but use them from different languages all around.

 ## `protoc`, CI, and libraries

-I did some research on available Protobuf libraries for Elixir and was lucky to find an alternative to Exprotobuf called [protobuf-elixir][protobuf-elixir].
-The APIs that this library exposes to manipulate Protobuf structs and manage serialization were exactly the same as the APIs exposed by Exprotobuf, so compatibility was not an issue.
+I did some research on available Protobuf libraries for Elixir and was lucky to find an alternative to exprotobuf called [protobuf-elixir][protobuf-elixir].
+The APIs that this library exposes to manipulate Protobuf structs and manage serialization were exactly the same as the APIs exposed by exprotobuf, so compatibility was not an issue.
 However, this library had a key features that I was interested in: it supported code generation through the `protoc` Protobuf compiler.
 It worked like it does in Python (and many other languages).

 ```bash
 protoc --elixir_out=./lib -I ../schemas event_envelope.proto